Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 In Part 2 of this series you learn two different ways of using DaVinci Resolve's Parallel Mixer node.
 We take the theory from Part 1 and put it into action on real footage (from one of our Color Correction Practice Projects).

-In this installment of From The MailBag, the team discusses their 2018 NAB teaching plans and where to find Patrick on the show floor, and then we answer a members question about using a Harris DL860.
+We discuss our 2018 NAB teaching plans and where to find Patrick on the show floor?
+We answer a member's question about the Harris DL860.

 No, that's not Déjà vu!
 We're re-revisiting multi-channel audio output in DaVinci Resolve!
 In Part 1 of a new series, we'll explore the essentials of multi-channel output including using the 'Timeline Tracks' method, The Link Group behavior, and basic bussing.